 If you are on a tight budget and you want to find the best possible accommodation in France as a student while enjoying a good quality of life, Clermont-Ferrand is undoubtedly a very good option for you.

-A city of medium size located in the center of France, the agglomeration of Clermont-Ferrand has nearly 300,000 inhabitants, including 42,500 students, which is one of the highest concentration in France!
+A city of medium size located in the center of France, the agglomeration of Clermont-Ferrand has nearly 300,000 inhabitants, including 42,500 students, which is one of the highest concentrations in France!

 In addition to benefiting from affordable rents (383 € for a studio apartment), the city has a wide choice of universities, with more than 840 courses.

-Among the other advantages of this city; a fairly low unemployment rate (6.80%), a preserved environment that will appeal to nature lovers, Auvergne being a very green region with many natural parks, as well as a warm student atmosphere.
+Among the other advantages of this city are a fairly low unemployment rate (6.80%), a preserved environment that will appeal to nature lovers, Auvergne being a very green region with many natural parks, as well as a warm student atmosphere.

 On the downside, it should be noted that the city is a bit “landlocked” in France, and is therefore not an ideal starting point for trips.
 Its cultural offer is also limited, and the climate can be harsh in winter, with temperatures often falling below 0 ° celsius.